-Baylor attended segregated public schools in the District of Columbia including the all-male Phelps Vocational High School, where he averaged 18.5 points per game during his junior year on the basketball team in 1951.
-Becoming disenchanted with school, he withdrew after his junior year to work odd jobs but continued to play basketball recreationally.
-However, he returned to his studies after graduating from Spingarn High School in Southeast Washington D.C. in 1954 at the age of 20.
+Baylor attended segregated public schools in the District of Columbia, including the all-male Phelps Vocational High School, where he averaged 18.5 points per game during his junior year on the basketball team in 1951.
+Becoming disenchanted with school, he withdrew after his junior year to work odd jobs but continued to play recreational basketball.
+However, he eventually returned to school, graduating from Spingarn High School in southeast Washington D.C. in 1954 at the age of 20.

-In 1954 Baylor was presented the SSA’s Livingston Trophy for scoring the most points in the City Invitational Tournament (CIT).
-He was also named first-team and the first African American player on the all-white Washington All-Metropolitan team.
-Afterward, the 6 ft 5 and 225 pounds attended the College of Idaho, a private institution in Caldwell, Idaho with a college scholarship.
-Upon his arrival, he was also invited to the college’s basketball team without having to try out.
+In 1954, Baylor was presented the SSA’s Livingston Trophy as the city’s best basketball player.
+He was also named first-team Washington All-Metropolitan team, becoming the first African-American player named to the team.
+Afterward, the 6-foot-5-inch, 225 pound small forward attended the College of Idaho, a private institution in Caldwell, Idaho on a football scholarship, though he never played football.
+Upon his arrival, he was invited to join the college’s basketball team without having to try out.
 He averaged more than 31 points and 20 rebounds per game, outperforming every other team player during the season.

-During his senior year in 1958, Baylor, now at Seattle University (SU), a private Jesuit university in Seattle, Washington, averaged 32.5 points per game and led the institution to the NCAA Championship game where they lost to the University of Kentucky.
-Baylor was drafted by the NBA Minneapolis Lakers (now the Los Angeles Lakers) to play for $20,000 per year.
-In 1959, Baylor won the NBA Rookie of the Year Award.
-On June 22, 1958, Baylor and Ruby Saunders were married.
-They parented a daughter Alison and a son Alan.
+In 1958, Baylor, by then at Seattle University (SU), a private Jesuit university in Seattle, Washington, averaged 32.5 points per game.
+He led the basketball team to the NCAA Championship game, where they lost to the University of Kentucky.
+Baylor entered the 1958 NBA draft, where he was the number one overall pick selected by the Minneapolis Lakers (now the Los Angeles Lakers) and signed a contract for $20,000 per year.
+Baylor won the Rookie of the Year Award in 1959.

 During his 14-year career with the Minneapolis and Los Angeles Lakers, Baylor averaged 27.4 points and 13.5 rebounds.
 In playoff games, he averaged 27.0 points and 12.9 rebounds.

-In 1972, Baylor was awarded a championship ring from the Lakers, and five years later, in 1977, he was inducted into the All-America team’s Basketball Hall of Fame.
-And on September 17, 1977, Baylor married Elaine Cunningham from New Orleans, Louisiana.
-They had one daughter Krystal.
+A knee injury forced Baylor into retirement in 1971, but the Lakers awarded him a championship ring after their NBA championship in 1972.
+In 1977, he was inducted into the Naismith Basketball Hall of Fame.
+On September 17, 1977, Baylor married Elaine Cunningham from New Orleans, Louisiana.
+They had one daughter, Krystal.